Skip to content

 operations = [

-# Update model list (marks deprecated models)
+# Update model list (marks deprecated models in DB)

 llm_model_migration(),